MarkCruse/markcruse.github.io/aboutme.md

 ### My story

 My primary interests revolve around cartography, photography, computer programming, data analysis, travel, and amateur radio.
 I consider myself a tinkerer, often delving into areas that may seem beyond my expertise.
-However, the joy of exploration and learning keeps me engaged.
-While I may not excel in creative writing, I possess strong technical writing skills that enable me to effectively communicate complex ideas.
-Nevertheless, I anticipate that crafting content for my blog page will pose a significant challenge for me.
+I thrive on curiosity and am always eager to explore new and challenging endeavors.
+I find great satisfaction in pushing my boundaries and welcome the opportunity to tackle complex problems, as I genuinely enjoy a good challenge.
+It's in the face of difficulty that I discover the most about myself and my capabilities.

 ### Education and work
 I hold a bachelor's degree in Computer Information Systems from Western Kentucky University, which paved the way for a fulfilling 20+ year career in the field of information technology.
 Throughout my career, I have gained experience in various roles, including desktop and server support, computer programming, and management of technical teams.